CSF-VDRL testVenereal disease research laboratory slide test - CSF; Neurosyphilis - VDRL

 How to Prepare for the Test

-Follow the health care provider's instructions on how to prepare for this test.
+Follow your health care provider's instructions on how to prepare for this test.

 Why the Test is Performed